-- c) The title deeds of immovable properties, as disclosed in note no. 3 on Property, Plant & Equipment in the Ind AS financial statements, are held in the name of the Company, except for Rohini Heliport, land for which is owned by the Ministry of Civil Aviation.
-Further, in respect of Building Residence (JHC) in Western Region, title deeds are not held in the name of Airports Authority of India.
-The Company had constructed 242 flats out of which 50 flats were given to AAI in lieu of lease rentals for the said land which are partially taken on lease for the period of 25 years. - (ii) According to the information and explanations given to us, the inventory has been physically verified at reasonable intervals (excluding inventory lying with third parties and material in transit).
+The title deeds of immovable properties, as (c) disclosed in Note no. 3 on Property, Plant and Equipment in the Ind AS financial statements, are held in the name of the Company, except for Rohini Heliport, land for which is owned by the Ministry Of Civil Aviation.
+Further, in respect of Building Residential (JHC) in Western Region, title deeds are not held in the Company's name.
+The land of JHC is in the name of Airport Authority of India (AAI).
+The Company had constructed 242 flats out of which 50 flats were given to AAI in lieu of lease rentals for the said land which are partially taken on lease for the period of 25 years.
+Further in respect of 6 MHADA flats as disclosed in Note No 32 (V) (b) where the possession of the flats is lying with company but title deed of such flats is not registered in the name of company.
+Below are the details for such flats: